Edit on Github

 - When setting up encryption on a computer, you will need to create a password that will be used to encrypt the drive.
 It is better to think of this password in advance and to ensure that it follows the best practice for creating secure passwords.
 Information on this is available in chapter two.

-- Backup all data on devices first before encrypting them, in case there are problems during the encryption process and you cannot access your data, you can restore it from backups.
+- Back up all data on devices first before encrypting them, in case there are problems during the encryption process and you cannot access your data, you can restore it from backups.

 - There are different ways to encrypt a computer depending on whether it is a Windows PC or a Mac.
 Turning on encryption for Windows Pro involves activating their encryption program called Bitlocker.
 You can read about how to do this here.
 Users of Windows Home editions can use a feature called Device Encryption, though it is only supported on some devices as it requires a specific hardware configuration.
 Apple Silicon Macs or those which use the T2 chip are encrypted by default, with the encryption done on-the-fly through specialized hardware.
 Those who use older Macs can turn on FileVault, the equivalent encryption program for Macs.
 Read more about encrypting Mac computers here.
 (While the hardware encryption is quite reliable, a very well resourced adversary might be able to break it.
 High-risk journalists who have newer Macs should nonetheless be encouraged to also turn on FileVault; for more information, check out this piece.)